gerasimsergey/Inbound/README.md

 tableController.insert(section: section) // immediately updates UI here. see below about settings up a SortedListController
 ```

 > Additional data added to your `tableController` will update the UI automatically, but only if the data is unique (as defined by your `Hashable` implementation).
 If the data is not unique, it is discarded.
+Yes, duplicates are possible and you are in control of that given that you are responsible for the implementation of `Hashable`.
 See [demo model](#demo-model) below.

 ### SortedListController